mozilla-it/sumo-infra/README.md

 ## SUMO Secrets
 Secrets are stored in a private location, but to aid in future discoverability the structure is described here:
 - Global secrets in the `services` directory
-  - `mig/` contains a agent certificate and key, a CA cert and a mig agent config all given to us by EIS.
-The config looks like:
 ```
 [agent]
     isimmortal      = on